Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 What is Statistical Significance in A/B Testing?

-In A/B testing, statistical significance refers to the likelihood that the observed differences in performance between the control and variations are not due to random chance.
+In landing page A/B testing, statistical significance refers to the likelihood that the observed differences in performance between the control and variations are not due to random chance.
 It is usually taken as 0.05 or 5%.

 Complicated.
 We know.